Chapter 5 R Coding Basics

 ## [1] 12

-In addition to reading code top to bottom, you often read it from right to left. x <- 12 would be read as “take the value 12 and store it into the variable x”.
-The second line of code, x, simply returns the value stored inside x.
-Note that when a variable is typed on it own, R will print out it’s contents.
+Codes using <- should be read right to left: x <- 12 would be read as “take the value 12 and store it into the variable x”.
+The second line of code, x, simply evaluates the value that x is assigned to.
+Note that when a variable is typed on it own, R will print out its contents.
 You can now use this variable in snippets of code:

 x <- x * 6.022e23